-9. Results Framework Matrix (Annex 7.
-Results Framework, separate document): As mentioned in the second annual report, the revised Results Framework for LENS2 has been used as the basis for monitoring of project outputs/outcome.
-However, during the MTR in March-April, extensive discuss was made on the Results Framework and a number of indicators are being considered for modification and/or change.
-The meeting to revised Results Frame work was organized on 20 September 2017.
-The formal LENS 2 restructuring has been received in February 2018, including the new Result Framework Matrix.
-For this report the original and new outcome indicators and the progress are presented in the paragraph below and the progress are discussed in the paragraph below.
+9. Results Framework Matrix (Annex 5.
+Results Framework, separate document): As mentioned in the second annual report, the original Results Framework for LENS2 has been used as the basis for monitoring of project outputs/outcome.
+During the MTR in March-April, extensive discuss was made on the Results Framework and a number of indicators are being considered for modification and/or change.
+The meeting to revise the Results Frame work was organized on 20 September 2017.
+After an agreement with the SDAs, EPFO through MOF sent a request for restructuring of lENS2 project including revision of the Results Framework to WB in November 2017.
+Nonetheless, for this report the assessment was made according to the indicators of the original Results Framework, however, the new outcome indicators are also presented and the progress are discussed in the paragraphs below.
 It is noted that due to the delays in preparation and approval of the NEPL-MU subprojects, there is no information available for assessing the PDO indicators 1, 2, 4 and 5.

-(a) LENS2 Results Framework Monitoring as of 30 December 2017
+(a) LENS2 Results Framework Monitoring as of 31 December 2017